~Hi, JAX!

 jax.lax.scan.Demonstration: Accelerate a whole forward pass and a whole training loop.

 Hi, static arguments!
-Compile errors due to non-static shapes, flagging static arguments, compilation cache.
+Compile errors due to non-static shapes, flagging static arguments.

 Demonstration: Implement and train a byte-transformer on the Sherlock Holmes canon.